Web Governance Policies

-- All web pages published within the UW System domain wisconsin.edu must comply with the criteria below for every type of user.
-In addition to these criteria, web pages will be consistent within the following existing laws and policies:
+- All web content published within the UW System domain wisconsin.edu must comply with the criteria below for every type of user.
+In addition to these criteria, web content will be consistent within the following existing laws and policies:

 - Federal and State laws